reframe-hpc/reframe/docs/manpage.rst

      If there are tests that have finished their build or run phase, ReFrame will keep pushing tests for execution until the concurrency limit is reached again.
      If no execution slots are available, ReFrame will throttle job submission.

-.. option:: --force-local

-   Force local execution of tests.

-   Execute tests as if all partitions of the currently selected system had a ``local`` scheduler.

 .. option:: --max-retries=NUM

    The maximum number of times a failing test can be retried.